-Socialisation should be started slowly from an early age and continued throughout a dog’s life (with an array of safe sights sounds, friendly animals and humans, different races, age groups etc. and in a variety of safe environments).
+Socialisation should be started slowly and mindfully from an early age and continued throughout your dog’s life with an array of safe sights, sounds, friendly animals and humans, and in a variety of safe environments.

 During this time puppies learn about appropriate responses and to be less stressed when experiencing something or someone unfamiliar for the first time.
 Well-socialised animals look forward to having new experiences, while animals that aren’t socialised often Stressed behaviour around new people, animals or places, snappy. them.

 Tip: Regular leash-walks around your neighbourhood, where your dog is not pulling or frightened, are a great way of keeping your dog well-socialised throughout his or her life.